National Senior Leadership Team

 Sandy earned a B.A. in Accounting and an M.B.A. from Baldwin-Wallace College.Read More

 Belinda Stubblefield joined Year Up in July 2013 as Executive Director of the Atlanta site.
-In January 2015, she was promoted to National Site Director, responsible for supporting all sites in the Southeast Region to achieve strong results.
+She was promoted in 2015 to National Site Director, responsible for 5 sites in the Southeast Region.
+The Chief Diversity Officer role was added to her responsibilities in 2016.

 Chief Information Officer at Year Up